Every Little Thing She Does Is Magic: Background

 Session keyboardist Jean Roussel was invited to play on the demo, to which he overdubbed multiple layers of piano, Minimoog synthesizer and clavinet.
 At the time, according to Roussel, Sting was considering using the song for a potential solo project before he decided to do the song with the Police.
 Sting later flew Roussel over to help re-record the track against the wishes of his bandmates Andy Summers and Stewart Copeland while they were recording the Ghost in the Machine album at AIR Studios, Montserrat.
-Summers did not approve of Roussel's inclusion in the track, stating that he was "incredibly pushy" and that "there wasn't room for him.
+Summers did not approve of Roussel's involvement, stating that he was "incredibly pushy" and that "there wasn't room for him.
 He must have played 12 piano parts on that song alone."
 Copeland, however, said that Roussel "wasn't pushy ...
 He was just like us actually."

 Feeling that the arrangement of the track was not enough like the Police style, Summers (who recalled, "as the guitar player I was saying, 'What the f**k is this?
 This is not the Police sound'") and the band tried to "Police-ify" the track by attempting different arrangements and styles, but none of them clicked.
 However, as Copeland remembers, the remaining two members of the band had to overdub onto Sting’s demo in the end:

 "I remember saying, 'Okay put up Sting's original demo and I'll show you how crummy it is.'
 So Sting stood over me and waved me through all the changes.
 I did just one take, and that became the record.
 Then Andy did the same thing on the guitar.
 We just faced the music, bit the bullet, and used Sting's arrangements and demo.
 Damn."